cnltd/python-beginner/README.md

 # Python programming for beginners

-This course will help new programming enthusastics to learn about Python and its application in the real world
+This course will help new programming enthusiasts to learn about Python and its application in the real world

 ## Table of Contents
 * [Module 01 - Brief history of Python]